 Task assignment and communication

-Asana is our primary tool for work organization: it allows us to log our assignments, set deadlines, manage our projects and marketing calendar all in one place.
+Asana is our primary tool for work organization: it allows us to log our assignments, set deadlines, and manage our projects and marketing calendar all in one place.
 One of the standout features of this app is being able to add attachments and comments to each task which lets us gather all communication and essential files concerning a particular project under one post.
 You can also choose the priority and task dependencies attachment to instantly see your most pressing tasks to easier organize your workday.
 Bigger, more time-consuming assignments can sometimes seem like an insurmountable obstacle.
 By breaking them down into smaller sub-tasks, you can make them more approachable and ensure you remember all the details.

-Although we don’t use it as intensely as Asana, Notion stores our general information such as work organization, company’s mission and goals, strategies, and processes, as well as files regarding employee benefits, onboarding, vacation days, etc. Notion also helps us pool content ideas and references which we use to write blog posts.
+Although we don’t use it as intensely as Asana, Notion stores our general information such as work organization, the company’s mission and goals, strategies, and processes, as well as files regarding employee benefits, onboarding, vacation days, etc. Notion also helps us pool content ideas and references which we use to write blog posts.

-We use Slack as an organizational but also teambuilding tool.
+We use Slack as an organizational but also team-building tool.
 Apart from discussions on certain projects and tasks, it is a space where we can chat more freely, recommend vacation or workation destinations, share interesting articles, and geek out on tech-world news.
 Despite living and working remotely hundreds of kilometers away from each other, we are constantly connected which helps build a strong team and positively impacts our work.